rfdrake/ansible-awx-netbox-examples/README.md

 https://github.com/ansible/awx/issues/137) ansible doesn't have good support for vaults in inventory sources.
 There are a couple of potential workarounds.

-First you can define a custom credential type in AWX, which will inject the variables using either environment variables, or extra_vars.
+First you can define a custom credential type in AWX (described below in the next section), which will inject the variables using either environment variables, or extra_vars.

 This has the advantage of not storing any passwords in your source repository, but the disadvantage of the passwords not being encrypted within the AWX ->